Every major AI video tool compared — quality, speed, pricing, and which to use for short-form, long-form, and creative production.

 Workflow: write 10 concepts, batch-generate in Kling, cut in CapCut or Descript, layer audio.
 Total active time per clip: under 15 minutes.

-Primary: Runway Gen-3 for B-roll and intros.
-Secondary: Veo 3 for hero content with native audio.
+Primary: Runway Gen-4.5 for B-roll and intros (directability).
+Secondary: Veo 3.1 for quarterly hero content (fidelity + native audio).

 The YouTube channel problem is B-roll.
 Every talking head video needs visual context.
 AI video solves this — instead of paying for stock footage subscriptions, generate specific B-roll that matches your script exactly.
-A 12-minute video needs 15-20 B-roll clips.
-At Runway Standard, that runs under $5 in credits.
+A 12-minute video needs 15-20 B-roll clips, well within a single Runway plan's monthly credits.

 Primary: Veo 2 or Luma depending on product category.